 Brief mentions of high school parties where alcohol may be present.

-Younger teens (14) will focus on the romance and the 'coolness' of the senior year experience.
-Older teens (17-18) will resonate more deeply with the fear of moving on and the complexity of identity labels.
+Younger teens (14) will likely focus on the social drama and the 'will they, won't they' romance.
+Older teens (17-18) will resonate more deeply with the specific anxieties of leaving home, the fear of losing childhood friends, and the pressure of defining oneself before adulthood.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.